Max-linear models in random environment: Bernoulli bond percolation DAGs

 Suppose that $H = \big( V(H), E(H) \big)$, $V(H) \subset \ganz^2$, is a sub-DAG of the oriented square lattice $\Z^2$ containing $i,j$ such that $X_i$ and $X_j$ are independent on $H$, equivalently $\An (i) \cap \An (j) \cap V(H) = \emptyset$ by Proposition \ref{TDC}; i.e., $H \notin \mathcal{P}$.
 We utilize a method introduced in \cite{Okamura} in order to enlarge the sub-DAG $H$ by adding possibly infinitely many nodes and edges of open clusters and investigate the probability that $X_i$ and $X_j$ become dependent on the randomly enlarged DAG.

-In the framework of communication in a network, if two extreme opinions are expressed seemingly independent, we investigate if a possible dependence could arise by a different network (family or friends) of a network member $i$, which are not present in the original network.
-The following results answer this question.
+{In the framework of communication in a network, if two extremes are observed seemingly independent, we investigate if a possible dependence could arise by a different network of a network member $i$, which are not present in the original network.
+The following results answer this question.}

 Recall that for $k \in \ganz^2$ the open cluster containing $k$ is denoted by $C(k)$.
-The following definition goes back to \cite[Definition 1.1]{Okamura}.
-For an analogue definition of enlargement of percolating everywhere subgraphs as in Theorem \ref{R2} below we also refer to \cite{BT}.
+The following definition is taken from \cite[Definition 1.1]{Okamura}.
+For an analogous definition of enlargement of percolating everywhere subgraphs as in Theorem \ref{R2} below we also refer to \cite{BT}.

 \begin{defi} let $U(H) = U (\omega, p, H)$ be the random subgraph of the oriented square lattice $\Z^2$ with node set

 and edge set

 \end{defi}